Holodome/csbench/docs/user_guide.md

 If user specifies custom measurement, chances that they prefer these results over wall clock time analysis.
 However, wall clock time information is still included.
-Option `--no-time` can be set to explicitly remove wall clock analysis from CLI output, plots, and html report.
+Option `--no-wall` can be set to explicitly remove wall clock analysis from CLI output, plots, and html report.
 Timing values are still collected however.